maserekafelex/First-project/README.md

 ## ❓ FAQ (OPTIONAL) <a name="faq"></a>
 How did this man fix the linters ?
+I follow the instruction and incase of error i use --fix to fix that error
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 📝 License <a name="license"></a>